By Ross Dudley

 Opportunities beyond installation

 Even though these smart services, and others like it, present a potential for savings, the meter technology itself also reduces costs.
 The end of estimated billing is expected to reduce inbound calls regarding bill shock, and remove the need for face-to-face meter readers.
-Naturally the meter hardware itself will need to be paid off over time, but once this cost is met the operational savings can be passed on to the customer.
+Naturally, the meter hardware itself will need to be paid off over time, but once this cost is met the operational savings can be passed on to the customer.

 Opening up new pricing models

-Whilst we can agree that there is no stopping the change in the market, with a Government enforced roll-out starting next year and completing in 2020, it is inevitable that smart meters will put more power and knowledge in the hands of consumers.
+Whilst we can agree that there is no stopping the change in the market, with a Government enforced roll-out starting next year and completing in 2020, it is inevitable that smart meters will put more power and knowledge in to the hands of consumers.
 If designed well, smart meters will give utilities the opportunity to lead the market beyond basic savings.

 So how do you move from good to great?